jarrodmillman/pose-stats/abstract.md

 to determine how they should be modified to comply with modern software engineering and community governance best practices.
 YAGLM is an open-source Python package that makes modern generalized linear models (GLM) available and easily accessible to data scientists.
 GLMs are a flexible and powerful generalization of ordinary linear regression and cover many statistical models widely used in applications.
-The `ISLP` open-source Python package accompanies the new introductory text on statistical learning and Python (*An Introduction to Statistical Learning: with Applications in Python* \cite{james2023introduction}), which closely follows the examples in its hugely successful `R` version.
+The ISLP open-source Python package accompanies the new introductory text on statistical learning and Python ("An Introduction to Statistical Learning: with Applications in Python," which closely follows the examples in its hugely successful R version).
 In addition to providing course assignments, it provides an intuitive interface for design matrix building, a simple implementation of Bayesian Additive Regression Trees, and object oriented stepwise model selection.